OrionFinanceAI/docs/docs/introduction/orion.md

 # What is Orion?

-Orion Finance is a permissionless portfolio management protocol designed to optimize onchain capital efficiency while preserving privacy for managers and auditability for users.
-It enables anyone to create, manage, and invest in structured portfolios through modular, yield-bearing vaults.

 Orion Finance is a **permissionless portfolio management protocol** designed to optimize onchain capital efficiency while preserving privacy for managers and auditability for users.
 It enables anyone to create, manage, and invest in structured portfolios through **modular, yield-bearing vaults**.

 At its core, Orion is building a next-generation permissionless infrastructure that democratizes access to advanced portfolio strategies and lowers the barrier to entry for managers to participate in a marketplace of indexes and actively managed DeFi products.